Voltage Transformer

 Combined leakage current —

-initial current of the total dissipation inductance
+the initial current of the cumulative scattering inductance

 Details